epfl-ada/ada-2023-project-pandamonium/README.md

 -[**Bechdel Test**](https://bechdeltest.com/) - The Bechdel Test Movie List, comprising more than 10,130 movies, is retrieved through its API, offering a dataset with seven fields.
 Key features include imdbid (facilitating integration with other datasets), title, year, and rating.
 The rating scale delineates the Bechdel Test outcomes: 0 signifies the absence of two women, 1 indicates no conversation, 2 denotes discussion about a man, and 3 signifies a successful passage of the test.

 -[**Inflation (CPI)**](https://www.officialdata.org/us/inflation/1923?amount=1) - In order to ensure a fair comparison of revenue/box office data between different movies we need to adjust for inflation.
-Sicne the box office revenue is listed in USD, we use historical dat.
+Since the box office revenue is listed in USD, we use historical data.
 By normalizing financial figures for inflation, we aim to assess the financial success of movies in real dollars, facilitating meaningful comparisons across different years.

 ## Methods
 ### Bechdel Test Feature Addition:
 The vanilla CMU dataset does not contain the Bechdel Test Score for the movies.
 However, using an additional dataset that accounts for this, we may add this feature as a new column to our dataset.
 The aforementioned dataset contains the Bechdel score, year, and movie name for more than 10,000 movies.
 In order to add this new column, we took the intersection of two datasets, by iteratively comparing the name of the movies.
 However, we observed that for the same movie, names on two datasets may not exactly match, due to some typos.
 For this, we have utilized some string-matching algorithms between datasets.
 We are running Fuzzy String-Matching algorithm on the two names and if they are above a certain threshold, we check the years on two datasets.
 If they match, that particular movie is added to the intersection dataset.
 Without the string-matching, we have 5553 movies on the intersection dataset, whereas, with the matching, we raise that number to 6521, which is favorable for us to have an intersection as big as possible.

+## Data Analysis
+Utilizing the visualization tools we learned in the lecture, like line plots, bar plots, box plots, and histograms to do the first initial data analysis to extract some preliminary conclusions and get a visualization of the data to get the project rolling.

 ### Linear Regression: OLS
-We want to predict the movie success finding correlation between different variables, focusing on the women's participation metrics the Bechdel test and female cast ratio.
+We want to predict the movie success by finding a correlation between different variables, focusing on the women's participation metrics the Bechdel test, and female cast ratio.
 Movie success can be defined broadly by either box office revenue, ratings, ROI, etc.

 ## Proposed timeline